krepoli/CS-330/README.md

 }
 ```

-* a do-while loop is an exit-controlled loop, which means the loop executes one time before checking the condition
+* a do-while loop is an exit-controlled loop: the loop executes one time before checking the condition

 ```cpp
 do {